 Tradition of Support in Tanzania

-Abbott also has a long tradition of supporting health care infrastructure and technology development in Tanzania – where we have engaged in a public-private partnership with the Government of Tanzania to strengthen the country's health care system for more than 10 years.
-To date, Abbott and the Abbott Fund have invested more than $95 million in this comprehensive program.
+Abbott also has a long tradition of supporting health care infrastructure and technology development in Tanzania – where we have engaged in a public-private partnership with the Government of Tanzania to strengthen the country's health care system for more than 11 years.
+To date, Abbott and the Abbott Fund have invested more than $100 million in this comprehensive program.
 Our activities include working to comprehensively modernize Muhimbili National Hospital with a new emergency department and outpatient treatment center, a modernized laboratory building and a hospital-wide information technology system that tracks inventory, prescriptions and patient health history.
-In 2011, we built new laboratories to improve diagnostic and monitoring capabilities at 23 regional-level hospitals.
-Additionally, we have supported more than 19,000 health care worker trainings in HIV care and treatment, voluntary counseling and testing, laboratory equipment operation, hospital information technology and hospital management.
-Abbott has also donated 1 million rapid HIV tests to launch Tanzania's national HIV testing campaign and partnered with the Baylor International Pediatric AIDS Initiative to build a pediatric AIDS Center of Excellence in Tanzania.
+In 2011, we completed a project to build new laboratories to improve diagnostic and monitoring capabilities at 23 regional-level hospitals.
+Additionally, we have supported more than 20,000 health care worker trainings in HIV care and treatment, voluntary counseling and testing, laboratory equipment operation, hospital information technology and hospital management.
+Abbott has also donated 1 million rapid HIV tests to launch Tanzania’s national HIV testing campaign and partnered with the Baylor International Pediatric AIDS Initiative to build a pediatric AIDS Center of Excellence in Tanzania.